wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Queries          January 2015

-   Nameserver SHOULD return a zero SCOPE PREFIX-LENGTH on delegations.
+   The delegations case is a bit easier to tease out.
+In operational practice, if an authoritative server is using address information to provide customized delegations, it is the resolver that will be using the answer for its next iterative query.
+Addresses in the Additional section SHOULD therefore ignore ECS data, and the Authoritative Nameserver SHOULD return a zero SCOPE PREFIX-LENGTH on delegations.
    A recursive resolver SHOULD treat a non-zero SCOPE PREFIX LENGTH in a delegation as though it were zero.